mih/Psignifit-3.x/doc-src/TUTORIAL.rst

 .. image:: BayesParameters.png

-The interpretation of these plots is straigtforward.
+The interpretation of these plots is straightforward.
 Also the ThresholdPlot() function that we applied to the bootstrap data in the first example can be used for Bayesian inference.

 References
 ==========
 ..
+[Blackwell_1952] Blackwell, H. R.(1952).
+Studies of psychophysical methods for measuring visual thresholds.
+Journal of the Optical Society of America, 42, 606-616.
+..
+[Gelman_1996] Gelman A (1996): Inference and monitoring convergence.
+In [Gilks_et_al_1996]_.
+..
+[Geweke_1992] Geweke, J (1992): Evaluating the accuracy of sampling-based approaches to calculating posterior moments.
+In Bernardo et al., pp 169-193.
+..
+[Gilks_et_al_1996] Gilks, WR, Richardson, S, Spiegelhalter, DJ (Hrsg,1996): Markov chain Monte Carlo in practice.
+London: Chapman & Hall.
+..
 [Hill_2001] Hill, NJ (2001): Testing Hypotheses About Psychometric Functions.
 PhD Thesis, Oxford.
 ..
 [Kuss_et_al_2005] Kuss, M, Jäkel, F, Wichmann, FA (2005): Bayesian inference for psychometric functions.
 J Vis, 5, 478-492.
 ..
+[Raftery_and_Lewis_1996] Raftery & Lewis (1996): Implementing MCMC.
+In [Gilks_et_al_1996]_.
+..
 [Wichmann_and_Hill_2001a] Wichmann, FA, Hill, NJ (2001a): The psychometric function: I. Fitting, sampling, and goodness of fit.
 Perc Psychophys, 63(8), 1293-1313.
 ..
 [Wichmann_and_Hill_2001b] Wichmann, FA, Hill, NJ (2001b): The psychometric function: II.
 Bootstrap-based confidence intervals and sampling.
 Perc Psychophys, 63(8), 1314-1329.
-..
-[Gilks_et_al_1996] Gilks, WR, Richardson, S, Spiegelhalter, DJ (Hrsg,1996): Markov chain Monte Carlo in practice.
-London: Chapman & Hall.
-..
-[Raftery_and_Lewis_1996] Raftery & Lewis (1996): Implementing MCMC.
-In [Gilks_et_al_1996]_.
-..
-[Gelman_1996] Gelman A (1996): Inference and monitoring convergence.
-In [Gilks_et_al_1996]_.
-..
-[Geweke_1992] Geweke, J (1992): Evaluating the accuracy of sampling-based approaches to calculating posterior moments.
-In Bernardo et al., pp 169-193.